detolly/EasyTwitch.NET/README.md

 EasyTwitch.NET was made entirely for noobs when it comes to coding twitch bots in c#.
 With this library you can create swift twitch bots in minutes.
 Custom commands, connection systems, minigames, and more to come.
 Made by @FlappyFlag.

+*NOTE THIS IS HEAVILY IN BETA AND WILL CONTAIN BUGS AND OR ISSUES THAT MIGHT AFFECT YOUR EXPERIENCE WITH THE PROGRAM.*
+*Current INTENTIONAL bugs:*
+- ANYONE can do the command to add other commands, no restrictions.
+- All the features you see below are the ONLY features in the lib.

 ### Open-Source

 The Source will be added at the first release.